How to Spring Clean the Garage

 If the garage is used mostly for storage or your husbands workshop, move everything on the floor (that can be moved) out into the driveway.
 This might be items like your lawn tools, yard care products, card tables and chairs, kid’s toys, holiday storage containers and so on.

 If you have shelves or cabinets in the garage, this is a good time to go through and purge these areas as well.

-Take a look at what you have, make a few sections for:
+Take a look at what you have and create piles for:

-- Items that need to be disposed of like broken tools, old paint, old yard chairs that aren’t safe to sit in, etc.
+- Items that need to be disposed of like broken tools, old paint, old yard chairs that aren’t safe to sit in, broken toys, etc.

 - The things you won’t use again that are good enough for a garage sale (like toys the kids have outgrown) or to be donated.

 - And a section for what needs to be organized and put back in the garage.